1 / 10

 ❯

-Summary: | The project aims to install water bores in 10 to 20 villages with no access to clean drinking water in Tarime District of northern Tanzania.
+Summary: | The project is to install water bores in 10 to 20 villages with no access to clean drinking water in Tarime District of northern Tanzania.
 The women and children, especially the girls walk lengthy distances each day to collect water.
-This hinders the children's educational opportunities, increases the health burden and severely impacts on economic development. |
+This hinders the children's educational opportunities, increases the health burden and severely impacts on economic development.

+Challenge: | Access to clean drinking water is the most basic human right.
+Tanzania a country where water shortages are a regular occurrence.
 Tanzania is in East Africa, is mountainous and densely forested in the North-East, where Mount Kilimanjaro is located.
 In an average year, only 600 mm of rain fall, most of which occur from December to mid-April, while it almost never rains from May to October.
+58.01 Million people live in this country in an area of 945,087 km |

 Solution: | To provide clean accessible drinking water for the people in the Tarime District. |